skilesare/art_and_democratic_hypercatallaxy/about_the_author/on_influences.md

 The following influences are in no particular order.
 I've included them because I think it is important to understand the lense that people see thorough when they are tring to think about an issue.

 This should also serve as a bibliography.
-This is not an academica work and there are likely large sections I've just copied and pasted from elsewhere.
-If find some text that I don't reference correctly, please submit a pull request.
-I have an alergic reaction to the MLA.
+This is not an academic work and there are likely large sections I've just copied and pasted from elsewhere.
+If you find some text that I don't reference correctly, please submit a pull request.
+I have an allergic reaction to the MLA.

 **Christopher Alexander**